-Fair, prompt, and impartial consideration of complaints involving discrimination on the grounds of race, religion, sex, age, national origin, Tribal affiliation, or disability will be provided to students and staff without fear of reprisal.
+Fair, prompt, and impartial consideration of complaints involving discrimination on the grounds of race, religion/world view, biological sex, gender, language, age, national origin, Tribal affiliation, or ability will be provided to students and staff without fear of reprisal.
 Full cooperation will be provided to an individual who files a complaint of discrimination.
 Matters of discrimination can be directed to the Human Resources Manager or Academic Dean.